 I’m so happy to have one more renovation project crossed off our list.
 Basically, our living room is done except for the decorating, which will happen as I find the pieces we’re looking for like an area rug, mirror, and artwork.
 It’s always a process!

 Update: Click here to see our mantel all decorated for the holidays.
 Pretty, right?

-You can see where I picked up some of the decor pieces HERE.
+You can see where I picked up some of the living room decor pieces HERE.